 In today’s digital world, web design has become a fundamental aspect of creating engaging and user-friendly online experiences.
-Whether it’s an e-commerce site, a personal portfolio, or a company landing page, the layout and structure of a website are crucial for ensuring its success.
+Whether it’s an e-commerce site, a personal portfolio, or a company landing page, the layout and structure of a website are crucial for ensuring its success and hence knowing the types of grid system is even important.
 One of the most powerful tools web designers rely on is the Grid System in Web Design.
 Through grid-based layouts, designers can create visually appealing, highly organized, and responsive web pages.

 In this article, we’ll explore the importance of grid systems, how CSS Grid and Flexbox have revolutionized responsive web design, and the role of grid layout in CSS interface layout for the web.